ieee-vgtc/ieeevis.org/content/info/workshops.md

 Contact: clio@gatech.edu, sdodge@ucsb.edu, maceachren@psu.edu

-This workship will bring Geographic Information Scientists to the VIS community and stimulate new insights by providing a forum that connects diverse methods and ideas.
+This workshop will bring Geographic Information Scientists to the VIS community and stimulate new insights by providing a forum that connects diverse methods and ideas.
 The goal of this workshop is to interactively share advances in the visualization of network, flow and movement data for knowledge discovery, exploratory spatial data analysis (ESDA) and decision-making.

 ## <a name="trex"></a>[TREX: Workshop on TRust and EXpertise in Visual Analytics](https://trexvis.github.io/Workshop2020/index.html)
 When: TBD

 Eric Ragan,	*University of Florida*
-Mahsan Nourani,	* University of Florida*
+Mahsan Nourani,	*University of Florida*
 Emily Wall,	*Georgia Tech, Atlanta*
 John Goodall,	*Oak Ridge National Laboratory*
 Aritra Dasgupta,	*New Jersey Institute of Technology (NJIT)*